vaadin/platform/scripts/generator/templates/template-release-notes.md

 Visit [vaadin.com](https://vaadin.com/) to get started.

-## New and Noteworthy Since Vaadin 16
+## New and Noteworthy Since Vaadin 18

-Here are the highlighted new and improved features in vaadin 17.
+Here are the highlighted new and improved features in Vaadin 18.
 To see the full list of bug fixes and improvements, check Included Projects and Change Log.

 ### Framework
 #### Features
-- A new client forms API for TypeScript (TS) views
-  - New Binder API to associate a UI Field with a Model property.
-  - Java Generator now produces Form Models for TS to make easy bind it to the UI elments.
-  - Bean Validators in client side able to reuse Java Bean annotations, and to add custom validations
-- Live Reload in browser
-- Support for Url template

 #### Breaking changes
-- Removed the PWA install popup.
-Because `beforeInstallPrompt` was removed from browsers specs
-- Throwing instead of Warning when configuration annotations like `@Push` or `@BodySize` are not in the `AppShell`class

 ### Components
-#### TypeScript definitions for all components
-In Vaadin 17, Vaadin components come with TypeScript definitions helping to use web components in TypeScript views.
-Depending on the IDE you use, TypeScript definitions can also give additional benefits like better code completion and auto import.

-#### New features with Vaadin Charts
-- Add new Java styling APIs
-- Support 4 new chart types (Org Chart, Timeline, X-Range, Bullet)

-#### Known issues

-Due to the [identified bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1111723) with latest Chrome(version: 84.0.4147.105), Vaadin components with popup (like ComboBox, Select, DatePicker) may cause Chrome to freeze in layouts with several nested Divs.

 {{changesSincePrevious}}

 ## Support
-Vaadin 17 is supported for one month after Vaadin 18 has been released.
+Vaadin 18 is supported for one month after Vaadin 19 has been released.
 The latest LTS (long term support) version is Vaadin 14.
 More details of our release model are available on our [roadmap page](https://vaadin.com/roadmap).

 Vaadin also provides [commercial support and warranty](https://vaadin.com/support).